 Prescription drug abuse is becoming more common among American youth.
-According to the National Institute on Drug Abuse, up to 10 percent of high school students abuse opioids every year (National Institute on Drug Abuse).
+According to the National Institute on Drug Abuse, up to 10 percent of high school students abuse opioids every year.

 Call 911 right away if you experience any of these symptoms.

 An opioid overdose requires emergency medical treatment.
 A nurse at the hospital or emergency room will first measure your:

 The emergency room provider may order a toxicology screening to determine the overall effects of the overdose on your body.
 In the meantime, they may give you a drug known as naloxone.
 This medication prevents the opioid from further affecting your central nervous system.
 Your doctor may also place you on oxygen support if the overdose has affected your breathing.